 See what people are planning to do, and not only what they are doing now, especially customers and competitors.
 Immerse yourself in Googling.
 Confidentiality is a major issue in research, indeed for a startup project.
 Utmost caution should be exercised to avoid disclosure of the actual project concept.

 The business plan is not your purpose as such, but a means of inspiration and guidance.
 You should live your project in your imagination and on paper week-by-week and in minute details in the future, and pretend it is in the present.
 You have to be able to explain in two minutes why your project is special and why you will succeed!

 Creative thinking (generating new ideas) and innovation can be learned and mastered through practice.
 You can become more creative every year, and you can be more creative than ever in your life.
 It will be very beneficial to get acquainted with the main 20-30 techniques of creative thinking (which are actually easy to learn) and make them into a habit in a month or so BEFORE you start your new project.
-See my template of creative thinking to get an idea.

 It is not hard to come up with innovative ideas.
 The first step being the drive: “I want innovative ideas”.

 Testing your project idea in the market generates a lot of development ideas.

 Here is a very small excerpt of tips for igniting your lateral thinking:

 - Drop the first two to three ideas that come to your mind!
 They are usually not creative enough.